atebitftw/zart/README.md

 ## Status - Plays V3, V5, and V8 Games ##
-There is currently a "feature" of Dart that prevents the engine from being used with a javascript-compiled version (dart2js) without some small modififications.
+There is currently a "feature" of Dart that prevents the engine from being used with a javascript-compiled version (dart2js) without some small modifications.
 Explained in this post:

 https://groups.google.com/a/dartlang.org/forum/#!topic/misc/jjXzXYMYi-c